 How can I request a sick day?

 You can request a paid sick day orally or in writing.
-Here's a sample letter you can provide to your employer.
-If you request a paid sick day orally, it can be helpful to send your employer a text, email, or note confirming your request.
+If you request a paid sick day orally, it can be helpful to send your employer an email or letter confirming your request.